 Making things happen – Alison the Change Agent

 Gradually, persistence began to pay off.
-With support from an increasing number of the senior management team, and aided by some well publicised actions by the ICO (notably British Airways, Marriott and Cambridge Analytica) Alison began to make people realise the importance of changing to comply with the GDPR.
+With support from an increasing number of the A collective group of senior managers responsible for key areas within an organisation, e.g. Finance, HR, Compliance, IT, Legal, Operations etc...., and aided by some well publicised actions by the ICO (notably British Airways, Marriott and Cambridge Analytica) Alison began to make people realise the importance of changing to comply with the GDPR.

 To be effective, Alison had to combine her technical legal skills with an understanding of the commercial needs of the organisation and the market it operates in.
 Much of her time was taken training and raising awareness with staff about their new responsibilities and how and why they needed to do things differently.
 When trying to change business processes that didn’t comply, she found she was trying to apply influence with limited authority – something that’s never easy.
 She had to develop her soft skills as well as her technical ones and became a great communicator and diplomat.
 However, when push came to shove, she was never shy to wield the ‘big stick’ of the law and potential penalties to assist with her persuasion!

 Looking back over the last 3 years, Alison’s DPO role has changed dramatically.
 Having started off with the simple task of being asked to find out more about the GDPR before it came into force, she’s had to be a translator, an enforcer and then help facilitate and influence huge amounts of change across all areas of the business.